Website traffic is nice, but sales are better.

 In these instances, classy “shop” buttons in-content make sense.
 They don’t push the sales too hard, but clearly draw the attention of the reader and because of that, are more likely to draw an action.

-4. Include a Mid to Late Post Visual CTA
+4. Feature a Mid-to-Late Post Visual CTA

 It doesn’t hurt, especially if it’s contextual, to include a visual call to action for your product.
 In an ideal world, it’s like the shop button of REI – it makes sense and is customized for the post, but that isn’t always possible.